Towards Anytime Optical Flow Estimation with Event Cameras: Method

-In this paper, we propose, for the first time, an \emph{Event Anytime Flow Estimation (EVA-Flow)} framework, as shown in Fig.~\ref{fig:overview}, which achieves high accuracy, high frame rate, and low latency with supervision solely dependent on low frame rate optical flow.
-EVA-Flow is designed to overcome the frame rate limitations of existing event-based optical flow datasets and produce temporally-dense optical flow estimation with accuracy boosts compared to contemporary methods.
-We first put forward a \emph{Unified Voxel Grid Representation (UVG)} in Sec.~\ref{UVG}, which generates event representations with low latency.
+In this paper, we propose an \emph{Event Anytime Flow Estimation (EVA-Flow)} framework, as shown in Fig.~\ref{fig:overview}, which achieves high accuracy, time-dense flow estimation, and low latency input and output with supervision solely dependent on low frame rate optical flow.
+We first put forward a \emph{Unified Voxel Grid (UVG)} representation in Sec.~\ref{UVG}, which generates event representations with low latency.
 These UVG bins are sequentially fed into EVA-Flow, where high-frame-rate optical flow estimations are generated with low latency using a \emph{Spatiotemporal Motion Recurrent (SMR)} module, which is detailed in Sec.~\ref{EVA-Flow}.
 Then, the details of the loss function and the supervision regime are described in Sec.~\ref{Supervision}.
 Finally, we propose a new criterion to evaluate the reliability of intermediate high-frame-rate optical flow in Sec.~\ref{RFW-loss}.